What is a Product Launch?

 Finally, when you’ve built your roadmap and your stakeholders have approved it, you can begin to break the roadmap’s high-level strategic plans into specific user stories and features and put these task-level items into your product backlog.

 A successful launch requires much more than simply activating the “buy” button beneath your product.
 It needs to be a company-wide effort that involves the coordination, effort, and enthusiasm of departments across your company.

 Product launches require a great deal of planning and lead time.
-You need to make sure that the many key components—marketing campaigns, sales collateral, trained sales and support reps, and of course a fully tested product—are ready to go before the big day.
+You need to make sure that the many key components are ready to go before the big day.
+This includes marketing campaigns, sales collateral, trained sales and support reps, and of course a fully tested product.

 When you and your team can plan and execute a successful product launch, you’ll greatly increase the chances of your product resonating with users and generating momentum on its way to market success.

 Need extra support for developing your product launch template?
 Get started with our free product launch template.